HereIsMuhammad/spss-statistics-course/README.md

 ## 📖 Introduction

-This repository documents a complete, practical journey through **IBM SPSS Statistics** — from entering your first dataset to running regression, ANOVA, and factor analysis like a researcher.
+This repository documents a complete, practical journey through **IBM SPSS Statistics**, from entering your first dataset to running regression, ANOVA, and factor analysis like a researcher.

 Each module includes:
 - 📝 **Notes**: a clear explanation of the concept and when to use it